 Provide In-Home Onsite Mediation Services and Follow-up diversionary activities.

-Develop a plan in the for the Child receiving alternative or Diversion services, in the format and timeframe required by the Agency.
+Develop a plan for the Child receiving alternative or Diversion services, in the format and timeframe required by the Agency.

 Maintain supporting documentation for alternatives services and Diversion services provision.
-The Contractor shall have an Agency approved case file/record completed for each Child and submit of documents in the timeframe required by the Agency.
+The Contractor shall have a case file/record completed for each Child and submit of documents in the timeframe required by the Agency.

 Complete a case file closure summary for the Child when alternative or Diversion services conclude, in the format and timeframe required by the Agency.

-Provide CWES throughout the contracted Service Area and not only in the community where the Contractor may be physically located (e.g., if a Contractor is a shelter provider, CWES alternatives to shelter shall be available in surrounding communities, with the services available not only to Children from surrounding areas, but with services provided to Children in those communities).
+Provide CWES alternative services for all Children in the Contractor’s contracted counties and not only in the community where the Contractor may be physically located (e.g., if a Contractor is a shelter provider, CWES alternatives to shelter shall be available in surrounding communities, with the services available not only to Children from surrounding areas, but with services provided to Children in those communities).

-Provide access to an additional array of CWES.
-This array shall include, but is not limited to:
+The Contractor may provide access to an additional array of CWES alternative services.
+This array may include, but is not limited to:

 Child welfare crisis telephone lines or other manners of access available around the clock;